 Jobs Outlook for Risk Managers

-According to the U.S. Bureau of Labor Statistics (BLS), employment for risk managers and actuaries is anticipated to grow much faster than the average for all occupations in the coming years.
-As healthcare organizations seek ways to identify and mitigate risk and address constantly changing regulations, there will continue to be strong demand for risk managers in this field.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for workers classified as actuaries is projected to grow by 18% from 2014-24, which is twice as fast as the national average for all occupations during that decade.
+As healthcare organizations seek ways to identify and mitigate risk and address constantly changing regulations, there will continue to be demand for risk management professionals in this field.

 Risk Manager Salary Potential

 As of May 2016, the annual average wage for actuaries nationwide was $114,120, according to data from the federal Bureau of Labor Statistics.
 The top 10% of earners in this classification of professionals had salaries exceeding $186,250 a year.

 A candidate’s employment history and level of educational attainment are factors in determining potential salary ranges and job opportunities, as are regional market conditions, and the type and size of employer.
 Prospective students are encouraged to conduct independent research.